 Advantages of Mild Steel

-- Mild steel can bend, shape, and twist easily due to its low carbon content.
+- It can bend, shape, and twist easily due to its low carbon content.
 This makes it perfect for creating intricate and complex designs.
 Its soft nature allows it to stretch extensively without breaking.

 - For easy metal fabrication, a low melting point is essential.
-Mild steel has this property, making welding simple and preventing the overheating or burning of the metal.
+It has this property, making welding simple and preventing the overheating or burning of the metal.

-- Although mild steel is less expensive than other steel types, it doesn’t compromise on strength.
-Made from readily available resources and fewer alloying elements, mild steel remains cost-effective.
+- Although it is less expensive than other types, it doesn’t compromise on strength.
+Made from readily available resources and fewer alloying elements, it remains cost-effective.

-- Mild steel is highly recyclable, so it can be reused multiple times without losing its properties.
+- It is highly recyclable, so it can be reused multiple times without losing its properties.

 Disadvantages of Mild Steel

-- The major issue of mild steel is it is vulnerable to corrosion.
+- The major issue is that it is vulnerable to corrosion.
 It is easily affected when it comes into contact with moisture or water.
 It needs special coatings to prevent corrosion, but that provides only minimal protection.

-- Mild steel has low heat resistance.
+- It has low heat resistance.
 It cannot be used for high-temperature applications and starts to lose strength and warp in those conditions.

-- Mild steel has relatively low tensile strength, so it becomes unfit for heavy load-carrying structures.
+- It also has relatively low tensile strength, so it becomes unfit for heavy load-carrying structures.

 Mild Steel plays an incredible role in the development of infrastructure, industries, and aerospace.
 Its adaptability and strength make it renowned for various uses.
 Though there are many grades available, it is always best to choose the grade which is suitable for your project.